 January 15th, 2014

 We love Aathavan’s tip, which he actually got from his mother when he was a kid.
 On our Facebook page, we try to put up an inspiring/clever money quote each Monday.
-It should come as no surprise that many famous quotes encouraging saving and exercising self-control, as lack of restraint typically leads to debt.
-Check out some of our favorites below!
+It should come as no surprise that many famous quotes encouraging saving and exercising self-control, as the lack of restraint typically leads to debt.

 September 20th, 2013